Rational Choice Voting Definition AP Gov

 Definition of Rational Choice Voting

 Rational choice voting posits that voters evaluate candidates, policies, and parties based on how well they align with their self-interest.
-This leads to the theory assumes individuals possess complete information, act logically, and seek to optimize their preferred outcomes.
+The theory assumes individuals possess complete information, act logically, and seek to optimize their preferred outcomes.
 In essence, voters compare the potential costs and benefits of supporting different candidates or measures, choosing the option that best serves their interests.
 Here's one way to look at it: a voter concerned about economic policy might support a candidate whose platform includes tax reforms that directly impact their financial situation.

 Theoretical Foundation